 In her late twenties, Angela left a demanding job as a management consultant to teach math to seventh graders in the New York City public schools.
 Several years in the classroom taught her that effort was tremendously important to success.
 To begin to solve the mystery of why some people work so much harder and longer than others, Angela entered the PhD program in psychology at the University of Pennsylvania, where she is now a professor and 2013 MacArthur Fellow.
-With Dave Levin and Dominic Randolph, she founded Character Lab with the aim of radically accelerating the science and practice of character development.
+With Dave Levin and Dominic Randolph, she founded Character Lab with the aim of advancing scientific insights that help kids thrive.
 Her Tip of the Week is published every Sunday morning.
 You can subscribe here.

 Read more at angeladuckworth.com